 • The Customer's users and team members who access the Service.

-• The Customer's end users and prospects whose information appears in the connected advertising or commerce platforms (for example, Shopify customers, where that feature is enabled by the Customer).
+• The Customer's end users, leads, and prospects whose information appears in the connected advertising or commerce platforms — for example, people who submit the Customer's lead generation forms (such as on LinkedIn) and Shopify customers, where those features are enabled by the Customer.

 • Authorized contacts of the Customer (for example, billing and security contacts).